bparanj/crystal/computer/memory/dual-channel.md

 ### Implementation of Dual Channel:

 1. **Motherboard Support**:
    - The motherboard must support dual channel architecture.
-This is typically indicated in the motherboard's specifications and user manual.
+This is indicated in the motherboard's specifications and user manual.

 2. **Correct Installation**:
    - Memory modules must be installed in the correct slots to enable dual channel mode.
 Motherboards often have color-coded DIMM slots to indicate the correct pairing for dual channel configuration.

 ### Example Configuration:

-If a motherboard has four DIMM slots, typically labeled A1, A2, B1, and B2, a dual channel configuration would involve installing one memory module in A1 and another in B1.
+If a motherboard has four DIMM slots, labeled A1, A2, B1, and B2, a dual channel configuration would involve installing one memory module in A1 and another in B1.
 Installing memory in A1 and A2 without corresponding modules in B1 and B2 would not enable dual channel mode.

 ### Sources: